 "Yes, babies and young children can be affected by hay fever," Margaret tells us.
 She goes on to explain that hay fever symptoms in babies are often missed, as they are, "similar to those of a common cold".

-“Typically babies and young children are likely to experience symptoms of hay fever during the pollen seasons in spring and summer months, depending on the pollen trigger.
-However in young children, these symptoms can be difficult to distinguish from other conditions or illnesses including the common cold or teething.
-We always suggest that if there is any doubt, people shouldn’t hesitate to seek medical advice.”
+"Typically babies and young children are likely to experience symptoms of hay fever during the pollen seasons in spring and summer months, depending on the pollen trigger.
+However, in young children, these symptoms can be difficult to distinguish from other conditions or illnesses including the common cold or teething.
+We always suggest that if there is any doubt, people shouldn’t hesitate to seek medical advice."

-Dr Subashini (opens in new tab), Director of Science and Clinical Lead at Holland and Barrett agrees and tells us the main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might,".
+Dr Subashini, Director of Science and Clinical Lead at Holland and Barrett agrees and tells us the main difference between a cold and hay fever symptoms in babies is that hay fever "does not generally come with a temperature or a fever as a cold might".

 Much like hay fever in adults, it's nothing to worry about.
-But much like all conditions that affect babies, from milk spots to coughs in babies, it's important to look at the wider symptoms.
+But much like all conditions that affect babies, from milk spots to coughs and colds in babies, it's important to look at the wider symptoms.
 Always contact your GP or call 111 if you're unsure.

 Signs and symptoms of hay fever are similar in babies and children to those in adults.
 It’s also most common between March and October, just like with adults.